grafana/agent/docs/flow/config-language/syntax.md

 ## Terminators
 All block and attribute definitions are followed by a newline, which River calls a _terminator_, as it terminates the current statement.
-A terminator is found when there's a newline following any expression, `]`, `)` or `}`.
-Other newlines are effectively ignored and a user can enter as many cosmetic newlines as they want.
+A newline is treated as terminator when it follows any expression, `]`, `)` or `}`.
+Other newlines are ignored by River and and a user can enter as many newlines as they want.